Wyczółki

-Wyczółki (/pl/) is an neighbourhood, and a City Information System area, within the Ursynów district of Warsaw, Poland.
+Wyczółki (/pl/) is a neighbourhood, and a City Information System area, within the Ursynów district of Warsaw, Poland.
 It is a mixed area, consisting of residential zones, as well as business office complexes and storage warehouses.

 The oldest known records of Wyczółki, then a small village owned by petty nobility, date to 1483.
 In 1805, the Wyczółki Manor House was built in the area, together with an English landscape garden, now known as the Wyczółki Park.
-In 1939, the Służewiec Racecourse was opened to the east of Wyczółki, becoming largest and the most modern horse racing venue in Europe at the time.
-A portion of the arra was incorporated into the city in 1938, while the remaining part, in 1951.
-Between the 1950s and 1970s, manufacturing industry developed in thr area, as part of the industiral district of Służewiec.
+In 1939, the Służewiec Racecourse was opened to the east of Wyczółki, becoming the largest and the most modern horse racing venue in Europe at the time.
+A portion of the area was incorporated into the city in 1938, while the remaining part, in 1951.
+Between the 1950s and 1970s, manufacturing industry developed in the area, as part of the industrial district of Służewiec.
 In the 1990s, it transformed into residential and office spaces.